dblock/code.dblock.org/_posts/2012/2012-03-19-avoiding-production-disasters-and-the-value-of-patience-in-software-development.markdown

 Never promise anything for tomorrow, day-after-tomorrow or even this week.

 I see the best engineers learn to answer requests with "this sprint" and working really hard and getting it done for the next day.
 I love that.
-They don’t have an impossible deadline, and aren’t required to cut corners and can do things patiently (implement the request as a feature, write tests and get a code review).
+They don't have an impossible deadline, and aren't required to cut corners and can do things patiently (implement the request as a feature, write tests and get a code review).

-The person on the receiving end is juggling a hundred things too, and generally they don’t expect anything to be done immediately, either.
+The person on the receiving end is juggling a hundred things too, and generally they don't expect anything to be done immediately, either.
 They also never remember when something was done in a day vs. two or five, but they remember well when something made in a hurry produced a production outage.

 #### Asking a Person Becomes Asking The Team